HumanCellAtlas/dcp-community/rfcs/text/0000-planning-for-the-dcp.md

 Since journeys may vary per persona, personas MUST be identified for an epic by assigning a documented GitHub label such as "keyboard", "pipette", or "road-builder".
 An epic MAY support multiple personas.

 #### Technical and Operational Requirements
-Product-wide technical or operational requirements are defined by **Technical Architecture** and modeled as epics in the *dcp* repo.
+Product-wide technical or operational requirements are defined by the **Architecture Team** and modeled as epics in the *dcp* repo.

 #### Owners